Sonukr/react-gitbook/lectures/01-react/03_components.md

 ![Component diagram](http://maketea.co.uk/images/2014-03-05-robust-web-apps-with-react-part-1/wireframe_deconstructed.png)

 As you're drawing this out, think about the following questions...
-* Where do you see "nested components"?
-Where do you not?
+* Where do you see "nested components;" that is, where are there components inside another component?
+Where do you see just one "layer" instead?
 * Are there any components that share the same structure?
-* Of these similar components, what is different about them?
+* For components that share the same structure, what is different about them?

 ### So -
 What does a component look like?
 Let's start with a simple "Hello World" example...